Mawantha5336/meteor-up-legacy/README.md

 # Meteor Up

 > This version is no longer maintaining.<br/>
-> [Mupx](https://github.com/arunoda/meteor-up/tree/mupx) is the stable version. <br/>

 > New development is moved to here: https://github.com/kadirahq/meteor-up.

 #### Production Quality Meteor Deployments

-Meteor Up (mup for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
-It supports only Debian/Ubuntu flavours and Open Solaris at the moments.
-(PRs are welcome)

 You can use install and use Meteor Up from Linux, Mac and Windows.